Reliefs and Discounts

 - Seasonal homes where year-round occupation is prohibited

 The first three criteria listed above may apply to long term empty properties.
 Whereas all six of the criteria may apply to second homes.

 Could I reduce my Council Tax or rent payments?

 Am I entitled?

-- If you are on a low income or Income Support/Jobseekers Allowance?
+If you are on a low income or certain benefits, you may be entitled.

 If the answer to any of these questions is yes, then you may be entitled to help.

 If you are of working age and have less than three children and are currently not in receipt of benefit, you may need to apply for Universal Credit for support and help with your housing costs.
 To find out further information visit www.gov.uk/universal-credit